BrentIO/OpenHAB_UniFi_Guest_WiFi_Portal/Readme.txt

 License
 ---------
+This software is licensed as directed below except where otherwise defined.

 Licensed under the Open Software License version 3.0

 1) Grant of Copyright License.
 Licensor grants You a worldwide, royalty-free, non-exclusive, sublicensable license, for the duration of the copyright, to do the following: